 - Has your physician told you that you have significant health problems due to your substance abuse?

-- Has your family, friends and loved ones repeatedly suggested or asked you to stop using drugs or alcohol?
+- Have your family, friends, and loved ones repeatedly suggested or asked you to stop using drugs or alcohol?

-- You have ever been incarcerated due to decisions you have made while under the influence of mind altering substances?
+- Have you ever been incarcerated due to decisions you have made while under the influence of mind-altering substances?

-- Do you struggle keeping your job or have you ever been expelled from school due to your extensive substance abuse and behavior?
+- Do you struggle to keep your job, or have you ever been expelled from school due to your extensive substance abuse and behavior?

-- Have you ever attempted to stop using mind altering substances, but are unsuccessful?
+- Have you ever attempted to stop using mind-altering substances but were unsuccessful?

-- Have you ever wanted to, or are willing to stop using mind altering substance, but feel as if you cannot, and or do not know how to?
+- Have you ever wanted to or are willing to stop using mind-altering substances but feel as if you cannot and or do not know how to?